-Laurel is currently on her “too many to count” round of Botox injections on her legs and hips, along with serial casting on her ankles (she gets a new set of casts every week for 6 to 8 weeks to help her gain more range of motion in her ankles/feet).
+Laurel has had “too many to count” rounds of Botox injections on her legs and hips, along with serial casting on her ankles (she gets a new set of casts every week for 6 to 8 weeks to help her gain more range of motion in her ankles/feet).

 If you know Laurel, you know that she is one of the most active little girls, EVER!
 She is involved in many physical activities and is also an integral part of her family’s farming business!
 During the course of farming Season and you will see Laurel all over South Jersey working with her family at their farm stand!
 However, Laurel is getting too big to carry around and she needs more help than her walker can provide!
 At this point she requires an All-Terrain wheelchair which can be close to $10,000.
 When Laurel is able to get her wheelchair, her parents will need to purchase a wheelchair assessible van!
 Insurance does not cover these cost!
 A wheel chair assessible van can cost an upward of $100,000.
 School has also been a challenge for Laurel because of her vision impairment.
 Insurance does not cover the cost of computers, monitors and computer programs that can assist Laurel with her school work.

 Dsigned For You Mullica Hill Business Association